 See Michael's Schmitt Music Bio to check out Michael's video examples.

 Kathy Oaks is a photographer, author, and educator who is passionate about travel and learning.
-She has a degree in Psychology from Rice University, teaches photography and public speaking to homeschool students, and is currently the Communications Director and the Parent Liaison at Planet Homeschool.
+She has a degree in Psychology from Rice University, teaches photography and public speaking to homeschool students, and is currently the Communications Director and Member Liaison at Planet Homeschool.
 She's written several books on homeschooling, which can be found at HomeschoolersNotHermits.com/books.

 Nora Parker Cox has been teaching writing to homeschoolers for eight years.
 As a homeschool graduate herself, she loves finding different ways to teach so that students of all learning styles can understand and enjoy her classes, especially writing.
 Nora graduated from Planet Homeschool in 2006 and went on to get a B.A. in English and Philosophy from Albion College, MI in 2012.
 Since graduating, she has been teaching and tutoring the humanities through her secular business, The Light Academy.

 Amy Pass holds a BA in Psychology from Bethel College and an MA in Marriage and Family Therapy from Bethel Theological Seminary.
 She is currently the board secretary for the Minnesota Homeschoolers Alliance and has been homeschooling for 12 years.
 Her life experiences include doing family therapy with families involved with child protection, cross-cultural adoption, teaching natural childbirth classes, co-founding the non-profit knitting & crocheting group Team Yarn, and working in film and sound production as part of her family's small business, GAPMEDIA.
 She enjoys camping, skiing, and talking theology/philosophy/psychology with anyone who's willing.